jeffThompson/DesigningWithData/Assignments/Week12_FinalProject.md

 When you figure out your question, design a vertically-oriented `8.5x11"` page using only typography to pose your question.
 Any font/layout is fine.
 Print your page on the laser printer and bring it to class next week.

+### FOR WED, APRIL 25
+During the next week, please continue looking for data that you can use, and start digging through it for useful parts.
+Consider the research and ideation exercises we did in class to help you find sources/directions.
+If you need to hone your question to be more specific, or add context to it to be more broad, now's the time.

+Please also prepare a very short presentation (2-3 mins) on your project topic and approach.
+This can be as a Powerpoint/Keynote or another format, but should be more polished that a casual "here's kind of what I'm thinking about" – pretend this is a pitch to a client.

+Your presentation should address (at least):

+* What is your topic and the question you want to ask?
+* What are the data sets that you'd like to draw from?
+* What do you hope to show from the data?
+* What is at least one interesting thing you've found so far?
+* What format are you proposing for your visualization?
+* What is at least one question you want feedback on at this stage?

+You'll be presenting these to small groups of your peers for feedback during class next week.